Blasman/Streamledge/README.md

 In the same "Other - Commands" menu where the streamledge alias was created, add an alias for YouTube as well:

 `/yt $(_streamledge_) --yt $$1`

+## Compiling Python Scripts

+If you would prefer to compile the python scripts yourself, first install required packages with `pip install -r requirements.txt` and then run `build.bat` (for Windows OS) or `build.sh` (other OS - untested).